 Think back to when you were a kid.
 Going to the toy store was the pinnacle of your life–not really, but remember, you were seven.
-Now imagine feeling that same way about a store just by experiencing it through 360 degree video.
+Now imagine feeling that same way about a store just by experiencing it through 360-degree video.
 That’s exactly what we set out to do when we teamed up with the American Girl store on Chicago’s Magnificent Mile.
-Before we even get started, we’d like to give a special shout-out to the incredible American Girl team.
-They’re making the dreams of little girls all over the country come true everyday, and it was so inspiring to be on set with them for this project.
+Before we even start, we’d like to give a special shout-out to the incredible American Girl team.
+They’re making the dreams of little girls all over the country come true every day, and it was so inspiring to be on set with them for this project.

 What was the vision and inspiration behind this video?

 Our vision, whenever we work with 360 video production, is to create an experience that immerses the audience and takes them to a place they might not normally get to go.
 Our goal with the American Girl tour was to show young girls the awesomeness of the space, how much there is for them to see and do when they get there, and ultimately get them to visit the store itself.

 What elements contributed to the effectiveness of the storytelling?

 We take the same approach to 360 videos as we do any video we create.
 We focus on the story, what the viewer will experience, and how we want them to feel at the end.
 Once we establish those elements, we put the wheels in motion and bring it all together with the help of camera placement and composition, voice-over, thoughtful music, authentic interviews, and graphics.